danisla/terraform-ci-example/docs/01_SETUP.md

 - `roles/resourcemanager.organizationAdmin`

 > You can add these roles from the `IAM & Admin > IAM` page for the _organization_

+> This user is typucally the IT Administrator for your company.

 ## Create the Terraform Admin account